PG&E Announces Major Initiative To Bury Power Lines In Wildfire Areas

 Previous undergrounding of power lines has been done on a case-by-case basis and these projects have allowed PG&E to better understand the construction and cost requirements associated with the the new initiative announced Wednesday.

-Following the October 2017 Northern California wildfires, PG&E completed undergrounding eight miles of power lines in the Larkfield Estates and Mark West Estates communities in Sonoma County in 2018.MORE NEWS: COVID RETURN: Sonoma County Opens New Care Centers After Rise In Cases Among Homeless
+Following the October 2017 Northern California wildfires, PG&E completed undergrounding eight miles of power lines in the Larkfield Estates and Mark West Estates communities in Sonoma County in 2018.MORE NEWS: San Francisco Chinatown Businesses Say They're Targets Of Frivolous ADA Lawsuits; DA Investigates

 PG&E is also burying all its power lines in the Town of Paradise following the Camp Fire and rebuilding power lines underground within the 2020 North Complex Fire footprint in Butte County.